- 5 minutes to read

 - How to: Create a Custom WinForms Standard Template

 - How to: Create a Custom WinForms Ribbon Template

 - How to: Customize an ASP.NET Web Forms Template

-Add your Action Container to the Template, and then add your Action Container’s instance to the list returned by the Template’s IFrameTemplate.GetContainers method.
+Add your Action Container to the Template and add your Action Container’s instance to the list returned by the Template’s IFrameTemplate.GetContainers method.

-- %PROGRAMFILES%\DevExpress 22.1\Components\Sources\DevExpress.ExpressApp\DevExpress.ExpressApp.Web\Templates\ActionContainers\
+- %PROGRAMFILES%\DevExpress 23.1\Components\Sources\DevExpress.ExpressApp\DevExpress.ExpressApp.Web\Templates\ActionContainers\

-- %PROGRAMFILES%\DevExpress 22.1\Components\Sources\DevExpress.ExpressApp\DevExpress.ExpressApp.Win\Templates\ActionContainers\
+- %PROGRAMFILES%\DevExpress 23.1\Components\Sources\DevExpress.ExpressApp\DevExpress.ExpressApp.Win\Templates\ActionContainers\